-Audit Assessment Tool (AA)
+Quality Improvement Project/Audit Assessment Tool (QIPAT)

-The AA is designed to assess a trainee's competence in completing an audit.
-The AA can be based on a review of audit documentation or a presentation of an audit at a meeting.
-If possible the trainee should be assessed on the same audit by more than one assessor.
+The QIPAT is designed to assess a trainee's competence in completing an audit or quality improvement project.
+The assessment can be based on a review of audit/QIP documentation or a presentation at a meeting.
+If possible the trainee should be assessed on the same audit or QIP by more than one assessor.